last update 20 March 2013

 link to Incledon memorials in St Brannock, Braunton

 Our first recorded Procter event in Staindrop is in 1730 - the christening of 5xGrt Grandfather Robert Procter on 21 July 1730.
-Presently we do not have any christening or marriage records for his parents Robert Procter snr and Ann Musgrave - they must have married c1726, but this may well have been in another church (ie her parish).
+Presently we do not have any christening or marriage records for his parents (Adrian's 6xGrt Grands) Robert Procter snr and Ann Musgrave - they must have married c1726, but this may well have been in another church (ie her parish).

 Ann Procter (Musgrave) was buried here on 10 June 1733 (unsurprisingly, no gravestone has been found).